evidentlyai/evidently/README.md

 We host monthly community call for users and contributors.
 [Sign up](https://evidentlyai.com/community-call-sign-up) to join the next one.

 # :white_check_mark: Stay updated
-- If you want to receive updates, follow us on [Twitter](https://twitter.com/EvidentlyAI), or sign up for our [newsletter](https://evidentlyai.com/sign-up).
+- If you want to receive updates, sign up for our [newsletter](https://evidentlyai.com/sign-up).
 - You can also find more tutorials and explanations in our [Blog](https://evidentlyai.com/blog).
 - If you want to chat and connect, join our [Discord community](https://discord.gg/xZjKRaNp8b)!